Gabertho/PathPursuit/README.md

 ---

-You can see the nodes interactiond and the transformations in the images below:
+You can see the nodes interaction and the transformations in the images below:

 ![rosgraph](https://github.com/Gabertho/Trajectory-Planning-and-Autonomous-Navigation-ROS/assets/59297927/47148b49-23a3-4f74-8016-a6674b806d73)